 Certificate III in Allied Health Assistance

-Kick-start your career assisting allied health professionals in the health care sector
+Kick-start your career assisting allied health professionals as a Health Assistant

 Job opportunities for Nursing Support and Personal Care Workers are expected to be greater than 50,000 by November 2019* according to Job Outlook, published by the Australian government.
 With 87,800 industry employees as of November 2015*, the health industry is booming, providing ample career opportunity for those looking to provide direct care to patients in a range of health, welfare and community settings.

 The Certificate III in Allied Health Assistance equips you with a solid understanding of how to assist with allied health programming, how to interpret basic medical terminology and how to comply with infection prevention and control policies.
 You will also learn the important skill of communicating effectively with both professionals and patients.

 This course allows you to work alongside allied health workers, implementing treatment plans and therapeutic solutions in a range of areas, including in aged and disability support, child welfare, youth and family services, housing or multicultural services.
 With such a diverse range of areas, you will have the opportunity to work across multiple areas or focus on one that you are most passionate about.

 This nationally recognised training qualification in allied health enables you to work in entry level positions across a wide range of positions in the health sector such as, Patient Care Assistant, Nursing Assistant (including in aged care and disability support), and Physiotherapy Assistant.
 These allied health careers will require you to be responsible for providing patient care and encouraging patients to complete specific treatment plans related to injury, illness or disability-related physical issues.
 Allied health graduates are required in a range of different health industry settings, including hospitals, medical practices, schools and community health centres.